loudenvier/kendo-global/README.md

 Contributions are welcome
 =========================

-Currently only Portuguese (pt-BR and pt-PT) are supported.
+Currently only a few languages are supported.
 I'll accept any and all pull requests for corrections and new languages (and also email submissions)

 Translating a language file is a trivial (but tedious) process.
 The file format